-While Ray-Ban has been a classic American brand since 1937, Ray-Ban glasses have not been manufactured in the USA for quite some time.
-In 1999, Bausch & Lomb sold Ray-Ban to Italian eyewear giant Luxottica.
+Ray-Ban has been a classic American brand since 1937, but Ray-Ban glasses have not been manufactured in the USA for quite some time.
+In 1999, Bausch & Lomb sold Ray-Ban to the Italian eyewear company Luxottica.

 When Luxottica started manufacturing Ray-Bans in 1999, they were made in Italy.
 Throughout the years, Luxottica has grown exponentially and opened factories outside its native country.
-Today, Luxottica operates factories in Italy and China.
-Though many authentic Ray-Bans are made in Italy, many are also made in China.
-Luxottica guarantees that the quality of the products from its Chinese factories is in no way compromised; the glasses are made from the same materials, with the same machines.
+Today, Luxottica operates factories in Italy and China, and while many authentic Ray-Bans are made in Italy, many are also made in China.
+Luxottica guarantees the quality of the products from its Chinese factories is in no way compromised; the glasses are made from the same materials, with the same machines.

-Luxottica sets rules about how much Ray-Bans can be discounted.
-You may get a discontinued item for less, but if it's a current model, you won't find it anywhere reputable for more than around 30% off.
+The Italian eyewear giant Luxottica bought Ray-Ban in 1999, and sets rules about how much Ray-Bans can be discounted.
+You may come across a discontinued pair for less, but if it's a current model, you won't find it anywhere reputable for more than around 30% off the full retail price.

 On modern Ray-Ban lenses, you can find the logo attached to the temple and etched onto the lens.
 On pre-2000 models, you'll find the letters BL, representing Bausch & Lomb, the company's former owner.
 Many models also include the logo on the nose pads.
 If you can smudge the etching or easily remove the temple logo, that’s a sign your frames are fakes.